Market outlook Invesco QQQ monthly review

 GeForce 256 |

-Although ETFs have been around for 30 years, they could still be in the relatively early innings as more investors and financial professionals discover their benefits and flexibility.
+Although ETFs have been around for over 30 years, they could still be in the relatively early innings as more investors and financial professionals discover their benefits and flexibility.
 We believe QQQ will be a key engine of that growth as the economy and technology continue to evolve and investors look for ways to incorporate innovation into their portfolios.

 Select the option that best describes you, or view the QQQ Product Details to take a deeper dive.